1991 Pacific hurricane season: Hurricane Enrique

 Enrique formed from a westward-moving tropical wave that crossed the Atlantic from June 30 to July 8.
 A short-lived cyclonic circulation center within the wave was detected on satellite imagery when the system was over the eastern Atlantic.
 However, persistent deep convection did not occur until the wave neared the Gulf of Tehuantepec in the eastern Pacific Ocean on July 11.
 On July 12, the convection became more concentrated about 500 nmi south of Acapulco, near a mid-level vortex within the wave; however, it had diminished the next day.
 On July 14, it became better organized.
-Based on reports from satellite imagery the low had developed into the seasons season's sixth tropical depression on July 15.
+Based on reports from satellite imagery the low had developed into the season's sixth tropical depression on July 15.
 The depression intensified further and was upgraded to Tropical Storm Enrique the next day as it became better organized.

 Enrique steadily intensified and by early on July 16, the National Hurricane Center was anticipating for the system to reach hurricane intensity.
 Continuing to strengthen, it reached hurricane status On July 17.
 However, this was for a short period of time as it developed an eye.
 Due to uncertainty in the storm's intensity that day, it is possible that it could have been a hurricane earlier than originally estimated.
 Wind shear associated with a trough and passage over cooler waters caused Enrique to begin weakening and the cyclone's center soon became exposed.
 Enrique was downgraded to a depression on July 19 and the weakening cyclone crossed into the central Pacific on July 20.
 The system persisted drifting northwestward for several days, while maintaining a well-defined, albeit weak, center of circulation.
 On July 27, after it passed well to the north of the Hawaiian Islands, Enrique managed to briefly re-intensify to tropical storm status, attaining a secondary peak intensity of 50 mph (85 km/h), while completing a clockwise loop.
 As Enrique headed toward the Midway Island, increased wind shear weakened the system, causing another downgrade to depression status.
 As the storm approached the International Dateline, the system started to restrengthen.
 Shortly after crossing the dateline, Enrique became a tropical storm again on August 1.
 It lasted for less than 24 hours before it lost its convection and thus the cyclone began to dissipate.
 No damages or casualties were caused by Enrique.